usepolvo/usepolvo-docs/src/guide/core-concepts/error-handling.md

 ## Retry Mechanism

-For certain types of errors (like temporary server issues or rate limit errors), usepolvo includes a built-in retry mechanism:
+For certain types of errors (like temporary server issues or rate limit errors), polvo includes a built-in retry mechanism:

 ```python
 from usepolvo.stripe import StripeClient